Pranay0302/backend-hackoverflow/README.md

 backend code for cepheus event

-for now localhost:8080/api/todo can get and post (not to db)
+localhost:8080/api/todo can get and post to db

+localhost:8080/api/places can get put and post to db

+## MADE USING TYPESCRIPT NODE AND EXPRESS